 In the Lagrangian method, we are thus in principle given all the correlation functions of a specific model from the start.
 What we do not a priori know are the symmetry properties of the model.
 Of course, we may try to choose the Lagrangian in order to ensure that certain symmetries are present.
 However, the symmetries of the model also depend on the integration measure.
 Axioms requiring functional integrals to behave as ordinary integrals often leave no choice for the integration measure, and it can happen that a transformation leaves the Lagrangian invariant, but changes the integration measure.
 This transformation is then called anomalous, and is not a symmetry of the model.

-Such an anomaly can also be described as a symmetry of the classical theory, which is not present in the corresponding quantum theory.
-This is because the Lagrangian method can be interpreted as the quantization of the classical theory which is defined by the Lagrangian.
+Such an anomaly can also be described as a symmetry of the classical theory that is not present in the corresponding quantum theory.
+This is because the Lagrangian method can be interpreted as the quantization of the classical theory that is defined by the Lagrangian.
 The classical theory consists in the dynamics of the fundamental field, subject to the equations of motion associated with the Lagrangian,

-where $\frac{\delta}{\delta\phi(x') } $ is a functional derivative.
-The integration measure then contains the additional information which is necessary for building a quantum theory form the classical theory.
+The integration measure then contains the additional information that is necessary for building a quantum theory from the classical theory.

 This contrasts with the bootstrap approach, which does not assume a classical theory to exist.
 Models constructed with the bootstrap approach may nevertheless have one or several classical limits.
 (See Section \ref{seclld} for the case of Liouville theory.)